What are Fit Kits and how do they work?

 How much are they?

-You will be asked to pay a deposit to hire our Fit Kits, but once you have used them and then returned them to us, your deposit will be refunded less a small Fit Kit Fee.
+You will be asked to pay a deposit to hire our Fit Kits, but once you have used them and then returned them to us, your deposit will be refunded less a Fit Kit Fee (this varies, depending on the number of shells hired).
 Details of the deposit required, and Fit Kit Fees to apply, are set out on each of our Fit Kit product pages.
 Your trimmer or farrier may carry Fit Kits around with them, and if so, you may be able to try them out without paying any deposit or fee.